Ono no Komachi

 Over time, the poet also inspired a number of prints, several of which belong to the collections of major international museums such as the British Museum in London, the Museum of Fine Arts in Boston and the Metropolitan Museum of Art in New York.
-In the early 20th century, Calouste Gulbenkian purchased two works depicting Komachi, enriching the Japanese art section of his collection.
+In the early 20th century, Calouste Gulbenkian purchased three works depicting Komachi, enriching the Japanese art section of his collection.

 It is not known what happened to Komachi at the end of her life, nor where she is buried.
 However, her importance in Japanese culture is demonstrated by the presence of a number of tombs paying tribute to her across Japan.